alanmulhall/devart-template/project_summary.md

 A person is walking by and notices the exhibit for #selfies.
 They walk into the room and see all the walls and roof covered in grids of selfies from instagram.

 There is a nice animation on the selfie images where the color and saturation are changing.
-Ever so often a selfie gets replace with a new one coming from the realtime Instagram API.
+A random current selfie gets replaced with a new one coming from the realtime Instagram API.

 The person walks out and takes a selfie and tags it on Instagram with the tag #selfie and now they are part of the exhibit.